All conditions

 • Blood transfusions: whole blood or packed red blood cells for life-threatening severe anemia: stabilizes the dog while immunosuppressants take effect.

-• Supportive care: liver supplements, antacids (against steroid-induced hyperacidity), probiotics for gut health.
+• Supportive care: antacids or gastroprotectants (against steroid-induced hyperacidity), liver support and probiotics as needed.

 Underlying cause & follow-up